Incense, Coffee & Tools of Survival

 Cats.
 Incense.
 Coffee.
 Oracle decks.
 Books.
 Plants.
 Podcasts.

 I don’t know how I will survive without them.
-My life has been such an absolute godsend of cozy chaos and purring wisdom because I have found a rhythm and presence in my life that allows me to operate at ease, in safety, warmth and comfort.
-If I had to pick the most important elements in my life into my suitcase and live out of it, it would be all of the above.
+My life has been such an absolute godsend of cozy chaos and purring wisdom because I have found a rhythm and presence in my life that allows me to operate at ease, in safety, warmth, and comfort.
+If I had to pick the most critical elements in my life, put them into my suitcase, and live out of it, it would be all of the above.

-I love my morning rituals, especially one that starts with a chilled mug of coffee that I sticked in the refrigerator the night before.
-People who have stayed with me find it amusing to see cups of leftover coffee in the refrigerator because I sometimes forgot I left them there.
-But it’s an incredible feeling to wake up in the morning to discover that you have ready made chilled coffee to start the day!
-This magical chilled cup of coffee will follow me through out the house as I complete my rituals.
+I love my morning rituals, especially one that starts with a chilled mug of coffee that I stuck in the refrigerator the night before.
+People who have stayed with me find it amusing to see cups of leftover coffee in the fridge because I sometimes forget I left them there.
+But it’s an incredible feeling to wake up in the morning to discover that you have ready-made chilled coffee to start the day!
+This magical, chilled cup of coffee will follow me throughout the house as I complete my rituals.

 I’d have the coffee in the bathroom after I had a warm shower.
-And while I put on my face for the day, Sasha will sit on the toilet seat cover and the latest Next Level Soul podcast by Alex Ferrari will play in the background.
-Once I’m cleaned, dried and dressed, I make my morning rounds to the plants.
+And while I put on my face for the day, Sasha will sit on the toilet seat cover, and the latest Next Level Soul podcast by Alex Ferrari will play in the background.
+Once I’m cleaned, dried and dressed, I make my morning rounds for the plants.
 Did you know that the plants can feel your intentions if you speak to them?
-I sometimes stroke the stem of my plants gently because I believe they can feel our touch too.
-It’s a small little gesture of attention from us, but it ripples through their cells in magical ways.
-I can see them thriving when I give them daily attention instead of living them alone.
+I sometimes gently stroke the stems of my plants because I believe they can feel our touch too.
+It’s a small gesture of attention from us, but it ripples through their cells in magical ways.
+I can see them thriving when I provide them daily attention instead of leaving them alone.

 Incense, Cards & Symbolic Synchronicities

 Out in the living room, the incense will be lit in two different rooms.
 The incense is such an energetic reset.
-I love, love it.
+I love it, love it.
 The oud amber (agarwood) is my favourite.
-It is musky, woody, and honey sweet with a vanilla note.
+It is musky, woody, and honey-sweet with a vanilla note.
 I will then pull a card from each of my tarot and oracle decks for an intuitive read.
-I love symbolisms and totally believe in the magic and hidden messages of synchronicity.
-Ace of Air is a card of clarity, Ace of Cups is a new love, and Hanged Man may simply be a reminder to stay in patient stillness and trust in divine timing.
+I love symbolism, and I totally believe in the magic and hidden messages of synchronicity.
+Ace of Sword is a card of clarity, Ace of Cups announces a new love, and the Hanged Man is a reminder to stay in patient stillness and trust in divine timing.
 Oracle messages are more direct and will add to the layered meaning for the spread.

 It’s more than just superstitions.
-It’s a way of weaving intentionality and reflection in your life.
-Every movement, intention and sequence of activity becomes a constellation of manifestation.
-The cards are just prompts for the day to help you pause and reflect on the different experiences you may have throughout the day.
+It’s a way of weaving intentionality and reflection into your life.
+Every movement, intention, pause and sequence of activities form a constellation of manifestations.
+The cards are just simple prompts for the day to help you pause and reflect on the different experiences, and does not have to involve anything more esoteric.

 Kitties, Feeding and Frenzied Cuddles in the Kitchen

 Then in the kitchen, I tend to the kitties’ needs.
-There is something wonderful about having the kitties surround you while you prepare their food in the morning.
-Their unmasked joy and excitement is so pure and full of reminder of the impact you have just by existing.
-It will be an especially beautiful morning if it drizzles or rains because it means everything in the world will slow down a little bit.
-I love that the rain washes away the remnants of the lived life here on earth, and it heralds in a new chapter.
+It's special to have the cats gather around you as you prepare their breakfast.
+Their unmasked joy and excitement are so pure and full of a reminder of the impact you have just by existing.
+It will be a lovely morning if it drizzles or rains because it means everything in the world will slow down a little bit.
+I love how the rain washes away the remnants of the lived life here on earth, and heralds in a new chapter.

 This is magic, and it’s everything.